What Is Community Solar?

 How does Community Solar Help the environment?

-Community Solar subscribers aren’t just saving money — they are actively helping to make their community greener by supporting supplying more clean energy directly into the local power grid, which is then used to power local homes and businesses in the community.
+Community Solar subscribers aren’t just saving money — they are actively helping others save money and supplying more clean energy directly into the local power grid, which is then used to power local homes and businesses in the community.
 That means less reliance on power made from fossil fuels.
 When our solar farms convert sunlight into usable electricity, neither greenhouses gasses nor other harmful emissions are produced.

 Community Solar is a great way for people to support clean energy if they live in an apartment, are renters, do not want to install rooftop panels or face structural or building issues preventing them from installing their own solar panels.
 The only requirement to participate in Community Solar is having a utility bill — the program is open to homeowners and renters alike, and there are no upfront fees or ongoing subscription costs.
 Subscribers only pay Altus a percentage of what they save on their electricity costs each month.
 We share in the savings, and your community gets the benefits as well.